nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   `Tracker` object

 The `untag` behaviour is dependent on the arguments provided by the user.
 Multiple `Tag` objects can be deleted in a single command.
-If a command contains nonexistent tags and tags that were already added to modules, lectures, or videos, a `CommandException` will be thrown.
+If a command contains non-existent tags and tags that were already added to modules, lectures, or videos, a `CommandException` will be thrown.
 Duplicated tags in the command, if any, will be ignored.

 **Notable Classes**